 Career Services coordinator Joe Anderson, who attended the February luncheon, was particularly interested in a discussion about whether graduation rates are the best measurement of accountability and student success.
 “What if a student is able to take a class or two to gain the skills that they need to get a job?” he posited later in an interview.
 “It was a really rich conversation.”

 Kemper-Pelle says the feedback she’s received from the luncheons has been positive and she plans to continue offering the program.
-The next meeting will be April 18 at Table Rock Campus.
-Watch for Spring Term dates in an email from Dhara Katz, Assistant to the President – Operations.
+The last meeting was April 18 at Table Rock Campus.
+Watch for an email for future dates.